x0ld/x0ld.github.io/ctf/hackthebox-time/index.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-We can see that there is the ssh / 22 port and the 80 / http port which are open.
+We can see that there is the ssh/22 port and the 80 / http port which are open.

-We are going to see the http / 80 port to see what is interesting.
+We are going to see the http/80 port to see what is interesting.

 We see an online json beautifier & Validator with 2 options, "Beatify" & "Validate!(Beta)".